tactik8/kraken_backend_api_v3/README.md

 ## Information architecture

+### Terminology
+- Record: Official record containing all the best information from different data points.
+A record can have several data points.
+- Data point: A series of fields (keys) and values belongiing to a record

 ### Metadata
 For each fields (keys) of a record, the following metadata is also kept:
 - value (string, int, float, dict, list, etc): the actual value of the field